SEND at Calveley Primary Academy

 Further information around our current offer for SEND is available to download at the

 Who is the SENCO at Calveley Primary Academy?

 The SENCO, or Special Educational Needs Coordinator, at Acton CE Primary Academy is Mrs Anna Pike.
 Working for the 'Real Life Learning Academy Trust,' she supports Acton CE Primary Academy, Calveley Primary Academy and also Bridgemere CE (Aided) Primary School.
 This combined approach enables extensive support and provision for children and families across these schools.

 Mrs Anna Pike is a qualified teacher with more than 15 years experience leading and teaching across the primary age range.
 She holds the National Professional Qualification for Headship, the National Award for Special Educational Needs and has worked as a SENCO at a range of Cheshire schools.

-Within the above ethos, this role encompasses:
+Within the above ethos, the SENCO's role encompasses:

 Overseeing the day to day operation of the school's Special Educational Needs & Disabilities (SEND) policy to make sure that all children receive a consistent high quality response to meet their specific needs.

 Working with the wider staff team to support and advise on the 'Graduated Approach,' i.e. how best to support pupils across the continuum of need, from Universal to Complex requirements, and to provide continual professional development to ensure that staff are well supported to

-Liaising with other professionals, agencies and organisations who can provide specialist support for specific needs and requirements.
+Acting as key contact for liaison with other professionals, agencies and organisations who can provide specialist support for specific needs and requirements.

 Work with the management team to advise on the deployment of school's budget